General Chen-Ricci inequalities for Riemannian submersions and Riemannian maps: Introduction

-The concept of a Riemannian map was introduced by Fischer as a generalization of an isometric immersion and a Riemannian submersion, providing frameworks for quantum models and to compare the geometric properties of two arbitrary Riemannian manifolds \cite{Fischer_1992}.
-Furthermore, Riemannian maps have been explored in conjunction with complex and contact structures.
-For detailed studies with applications and examples, see \cite{Sahin_book} and the references therein.
-Since Riemannian maps help establish relations between curvature invariants of submanifolds, Lee et al. \cite{LLSV_2022} obtained Chen-Ricci and improved Chen-Ricci inequalities (using Deng's approach) for Riemannian maps with target spaces as real and complex space forms.
-Here, we present general forms of the Chen-Ricci and improved Chen-Ricci inequalities (using Tripathi's approach), along with their equality cases, for Riemannian maps.
-Notably, these general forms yield the relations between curvatures of subspaces of source and target spaces.\\
+We know that a Riemannian submersion is the dual concept of isometric immersion and has various applications \cite{Falcitelli_2004, Sahin_book}.
+The concept of a Riemannian map encompasses the concepts of isometric immersion and Riemannian submersion, providing frameworks for quantum models and for comparing the geometric properties of two arbitrary Riemannian manifolds \cite{Fischer_1992, Sahin_book}.
+Since Riemannian submersions and Riemannian maps help to establish relations between curvature invariants of submanifolds of the source and target manifolds, the Chen-Ricci inequalities have also been studied by many authors in the context of these smooth mappings.
+For geometrically structured Riemannian submersions, they are explored from various space forms, as listed in Table \ref{table_rs}.
+In addition, for Riemannian maps with real and complex space forms as the target spaces, Lee et al. \cite{LLSV_2022} obtained Chen-Ricci and improved Chen-Ricci inequalities (using Deng's approach).